Look up: a simple solution to cooling the planet is right above us

 In this 2020 study of contrails over the Japanese airspace, researchers from Imperial College London and the German Aerospace Center DLR found that by diverting only 1.7% of all flights in this region around the contrail-prone areas, 59% of the climate-warming from contrails could be avoided.
 The cost of following this strategy would only be 0.014% in extra fuel burn and CO2 emissions, while the benefit for the climate would be substantial.

 Similarly, Austrian company Flightkeys has been using its newest flight planning software to simulate contrail avoidance at scale.
-Early results found that the price of avoiding one ton of CO2 equivalent was less than 1 USD (fuel and CO2 penalty when ascending or descending around contrail areas).
-To put that into perspective, the price of having Climeworks capture one ton of CO2 from the atmosphere in their plant in Iceland is 1250 EUR – or more than 1350 times as much.
+Early results found that the price of avoiding one ton of CO2 equivalent was less than 1 USD (fuel and CO2 penalty when flying around contrail-prone areas).
+To put that into perspective, the price of having Climeworks capture one ton of CO2 from the atmosphere in their plant in Iceland is 800-1250 EUR.

 In August 2023, Google Research announced they had been conducting a six-month study with Breakthrough Energy and American Airlines, whose pilots flew one leg of 70 round-trip journeys at an altitude where contrails were expected to form.
 Going the other way, they flew at a slightly lower altitude to avoid contrails.
 This resulted in 54% fewer contrails and cost 2% in extra fuel burn.
 However, only a fraction of flights need to be rerouted to avoid contrails, so researchers expect the total additional fuel burn to be 0.3%.